 0.2 In November 2005 [2], the GNSO concluded a policy development process on establishing such a procedure.
 It follows the 'well-developed advice on a procedure' recommended by the WHOIS Task Force and approved by the GNSO Council.
 [3] In May 2006, the ICANN Board [4] adopted the policy and directed ICANN staff to develop and publicly document a conflicts procedure.

 0.3 On 3 December 2006, ICANN staff published the Draft ICANN Procedure for Handling WHOIS Conflicts with Privacy LawICANN sought input on the draft procedure from the Governmental Advisory Committee (GAC).
 Revised language has been incorporated into 1.4 below.

+0.4 On X June 2015 the Implementation Advisory Group on WHOIS conflicts with National Law published its report outlining possible improvements to this procedure.
+Public comment was sought on the report of the advisory group from X to X 2015.
+The final report was submitted to the GNSO Council for consideration at its September 2015 Meeting.

-0.The procedure outlined below details how ICANN will respond to a situation where a registrar/registry [5] indicates that it is legally prevented by local/national privacy laws or regulations from complying with the provisions of its ICANN contract regarding the collection, display and distribution of personal data via WHOIS.
+0.5 The procedure outlined below details how ICANN will respond to a situation where a registrar/registry [5] indicates that it is legally prevented by local/national privacy laws or regulations from complying with the provisions of its ICANN contract regarding the collection, display and distribution of personal data via WHOIS.
 The procedure is for use by ICANN staff.
 While it includes possible actions for the affected gTLD registry/registrar, this procedure does not impose any new obligations on registries/registrars or third parties.
 It aims to inform registries/registrars and other parties of the steps that will be taken when a possible conflict between other legal obligations and the ICANN contractual requirements regarding WHOIS is reported to ICANN.

-Step One: Notification of Proceeding
+Step One: Notification of WHOIS Proceeding